Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Introduction

-The contributions of this work can be summarized in four aspects.
-First, we propose a versatile image translation and manipulation framework which introduces a bi-level feature alignment strategy that greatly reduces the memory cost while building the correspondence between conditional inputs and exemplars.
-Second, we approximate non-differentiable top-$k$ ranking to a regularized earth mover's problem, which enables effective gradient propagation for end-to-end network training.
-Third, we introduce a semantic position encoding mechanism that encodes region-level position information to preserve texture structures and patterns.
-Fourth, we design a confidence feature injection module that provides reliable feature guidance in image translation and manipulation.
+The contributions of this work can be summarized in three aspects.
+First, we propose a versatile image translation and manipulation framework which introduces a ranking and attention Scheme for bi-level feature alignment that greatly reduces the memory cost while building the correspondence between conditional inputs and exemplars.
+Second, we introduce a semantic position encoding mechanism that encodes region-level position information to preserve texture structures and patterns.
+Third, we design a confidence feature injection module that provides reliable feature guidance in image translation and manipulation.